 - a.
 The BSEE Director has approval authority for all ALSE waivers. - b.
 Regional Directors have the overall responsibility for their Region's ALSE program. - c.
 RAMs implement Region aviation policy and provide oversight of the ALSE program. - d.
 District Managers and the Alaska Regional Supervisor/Field Operations will ensure that: - 1.
 All personnel (BSEE and non-BSEE) flying on BSEE contracted aircraft are provided with appropriate and serviceable ALSE. - 2.
 The District ALSE program is staffed, equipped, and funded to meet mission requirements. - 3.
 All ALSE is inspected and maintain in accordance with DOI and manufacturer guidance, but no less than every 180 days. - 4.
-ALSE inspections are documented and records of those inspections provided to the RAM and NAM on an annual basis25. - 5.
+ALSE inspections are documented and records of those inspections provided to the RAM/RASM and NAM/NASM on an annual basis28. - 5.
 Personnel who inspect and maintain ALSE are properly trained and designated in writing.
 Copies of ALSE technician designations will be provided to the NAM annually. - e.
 Mission Chiefs are responsible for ensuring all personnel engaged in BSEE aviation activities wear appropriate and serviceable ALSE based upon Departmental and bureau requirements.
 Non-BSEE fliers may be required by their Agency (i.e. USCG) to wear more restrictive ALSE. - f.
 ALSE users are responsible to: - 1.
 Inspect the ALSE they are provided for condition and serviceability before and after each flight and; - 2.
-Report any discrepancies to the Mission Chief or District Manager, and to the ALSE technician.
+Report any discrepancies to the Mission Chief or District Manager, and to the ALSE technician. - g.
+ALSE Technician BSEE defines an ALSE Technician as a person who has completed handson training and is authorized to disassemble, inspect, repair, and reassemble flight helmets and maintain other BSEE ALSE such as Compressed Air-Emergency Breathing Systems (CA-EBS).